decretist/Dissertation/Chapter3/chapter3.markdown

 D.63 d.p.c.34 in the first recension and later incorporated as D.63 c.35
-in the second recension is not canon 28 from the Second Lateran Council (1139), but rather a canon from an earlier council or synod convened by Innocent II at Rome in 1133 that was restated at Lateran II (a common practice in the early twelfth century).
-Pennington supports Larson's conjecture by noting that the text of the canon as it appears in the *Decretum* includes variants (*facta fuerit* vs *fuerit celebrata*, and *consensus* vs *assensus*) found in none of the twenty manuscript witnesses to the Lateran II canons edited by Martin Brett.[9]
+in the second recension is not canon 28 from the Second Lateran Council (1139), but rather a canon from an earlier council or synod convened by Innocent II at Rome in 1133 that was reissued, a common practice in the early twelfth century, at Lateran II.[9]
+Pennington supports Larson's conjecture by noting that the text of the canon as it appears in the *Decretum* includes variants (*facta fuerit* vs *fuerit celebrata*, and *consensus* vs *assensus*) found in none of the twenty manuscript witnesses to the Lateran II canons edited by Martin Brett.[10]

 Pennington, depending on Eichbauer, argues that because the number of additional canons found in the margins of Bc, and in both the margins